PCOS: From symptoms to self-advocacy. Get the handbook

 Are you worried because your period has come a few days before expected?

-Don’t worry, it’s more common than you think!
 In fact, up to 69% of women have cycles that vary by up to 6 days.

 Lifestyle factors like diet, exercise, and stress commonly impact your menstrual cycle.
-Other times underlying health conditions like PCOS or a thyroid disorder may cause your period to come early.
+Other times, underlying health conditions like PCOS or a thyroid disorder may cause your period to come early.

 A period is considered “early” if menstrual bleeding begins within 21 days of your previous period.